CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [Bcrypt password hashing in Golang (compatible with Node.js)?]: https://stackoverflow.com/a/23259804
 [Adding a favicon to a static HTML page]: https://stackoverflow.com/a/34699173
 [Range over string slice in golang template]: https://stackoverflow.com/a/54163753
+[Embed javascript as base64]: https://stackoverflow.com/a/383442
+[How can I read a whole file into a string variable]: https://stackoverflow.com/a/66804541
+[Include js file in Go template]: https://stackoverflow.com/a/28899786
+[Correct way of getting Client's IP Addresses from http.Request]: https://stackoverflow.com/a/55738279
+[Enable CORS in Golang]: https://stackoverflow.com/a/48302768
+[In Go, how can I reuse a ReadCloser?]: https://stackoverflow.com/q/33532374
+[Difference between id and name attributes in HTML]: https://stackoverflow.com/q/1397592
+[Gorilla mux custom middleware]: https://stackoverflow.com/q/26204485

 {{< /table/bootstrap-table >}}